microsoft/did-ccf/DID_CCF.md

 - secp384r1

 #### Domain
-A caller seeking to create a DID in a given domain can specify the domain via a parameter.
+A caller seeking to create a DID in a given domain can specify the domain's name via the `domain` query string parameter.
 If the given domain has not previously been registered in the CCF Network by an authenticated member, then the request to create a DID in the domain will be rejected.

 If a caller does _not_ specify a domain in which to create a DID, then the DID will be created under the domain corresponding to the hostname of the node in the Network to which the caller submits the request.